On dissociated infinite permutation groups: How to obtain dissociation

 As a consequence, we recover the result {\cite[Thm.~3.4]{JT}} of the second author and Tsankov, whose original proof uses the classification of unitary representations for oligomorphic groups due to Tsankov \cite{Tsankov}.
 Recall that a closed permutation group $G\leq\Sym(\Omega)$ is \textit{oligomorphic} if for every $n\in \N$, the diagonal action $G\curvearrowright\Omega^n$ has only finitely many orbits.

 \begin{theorem} Let $G\leq \Sym(\Omega)$ be a closed subgroup.
 Assume that $G$ is oligomorphic, has no algebraicity, and weakly eliminates imaginaries.
 Then $G$ is dissociated. \end{theorem}

-\begin{proof} Let $\M_G$ be the canonical structure associated with $G$.
+\begin{proof} Let $\M_G$ be the canonical structure associated with $G$ (for a definition, see Section 2.3 of \cite{Cameron}).
 It is a countable relational ultrahomogeneous structure, which satisfies the strong amalgamation property.
-Moreover, by Ryll-Nardzewski's theorem, $\M_G$ is $\aleph_0$-categorical, see \cite[(2.10)]{Cameron}.
+Moreover, by the Ryll-Nardzewski Theorem, $\M_G$ is $\aleph_0$-categorical (see \cite[Th.~2.10]{Cameron}).
 Thus by Lemma \ref{lem.omegacatimpliesSAPAS}, $\M_G$ satisfies $\sigma$-SAP.
 Finally, Theorem \ref{thm:omega-SAP.dissociated} allows us to conclude that $\Aut(\M_G)=G$ is dissociated. \end{proof}